- All in-coming students will participate in a laboratory rotation the summer prior to matriculation in Medical School.

 Following this first laboratory rotation, students matriculate with the entering medical school class and take the first two years of the medical school curriculum.

-MD/PhD students have an opportunity for a second laboratory rotation the summer between their first and second years to help them select mentors with whom they will conduct research for the PhD portion of the program.
+MD/PhD students are required to do a second laboratory rotation the summer between their first and second years to help them select mentors with whom they will conduct research for the PhD portion of the program.
 Students select mentors and research projects by the end of their second year so they can begin their lab work after sitting for Step 1 of the United States Medical Licensure Exam.
+A third laboratory rotation is possible after the second year of medical school.

-- During the first year of Medical School, these students also take a course titled Research Design for Physician Scientists.
+- During the first year of the PhD Program in the College of Graduate Studies, these students also take a course titled Research Design for Physician Scientists.
 This course teaches the skills needed to prepare a competitive grant application.

 - Throughout the course of training, MD/PhD students will take "MD/PhD Grand Rounds: Integrating Clinical Care and the Study of Disease."
 This course provides a formalized structure for the integration of the medical and graduate components of the MD/PhD training through an individual clinical experience followed by a presentation and discussion involving fellow students.